 Every text of your eCommerce website can accomplish one or several goals in the chain.
 For example, a Home Page text attracts, shows benefits, and establishes credibility.
 Or, a Contacts text may call to action as well as answer the most frequently asked questions.

 Product cards are the most important content on your eCommerce website.
 That’s where SEO copywriting comes in handy: to cover the whole selling chain.

 For example, if a person looks for a specific product and comes to its card directly from a Google search, all the necessary information must be here.
-This information, text content, pictures, videos, presentations, will enhance customer experience,encourage purchasing and, therefore, a lead generation
+This information, text content, pictures, videos, and presentations, will enhance customer experience, encourage purchasing, and, therefore, a lead generation

 How to Write Convertible Text to Increase Sales for eCommerce Websites